smc/Rachana/README.md

 Rachana
 =======

-Rachana is a language campaign forum  started in 1999 for the Original script of Malayalam in the digital computing.
-The Rachana font is a Malayalam traditional script font with exhaustive character set of Malayalam primarily created for the GNU/Linux system.
+Rachana is Malayalam font designed by Hussain K H. The project was part of Rachana Aksharavedi for the original script of Malayalam in the digital computing.

-Rachana font is created by Rachana Akshara Vedi  in 2005 .
-It is currently maintained by

-1. Mr.Hussain K H, Rachana Aksharavedi and an ardent supporter of traditional Malayalam orthography.
-2. Suresh P, A free software enthusiast and hobbyist).
-3. Santhosh Thottingal ( Santhosh.thottingal@gmail.com)
-4. Rajeesh K Nambiar ( Rajeeshknambiar@gmail.com)
-5. Swathanthra Malayalam Computing - A free software collective engaged in development, localization and popularization of various free software for Malayalam.

-License : GPLv3 or Later+ Font Exception
+Rachana has glyphs with varying stroke width and very suitable for mixing with Serif family fonts.
+Rachana font has about 1200+ glyphs for Malayalam and contains glyphs required for printing old Malayalam books without compromising the writing style.
+This font is optimized for printing with individually designed glyphs for complex conjuncts rather than using component glyphs.
+The opentype rules used in this font later became a reference for many other Malayalam fonts.
+It has carefully designed ascend, descend metrics optimized for Malayalam script's vertically stacked conjuncts.

+It is currently maintained by Swathanthra Malayalam Computing project.
+In 2015 Bold style variant of Rachana was designed by Hussain K H. Latin glyphs were also added to match the Malayalam glyphs.
+The source code for the font is available at https://gitlab.com/smc/rachana

 Installation
 ==========